-- a) Part of the Curriculum. / Part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school. - b) Part of religious education. - c) Board and lodging for a pupil on a residential visit, except to parents in receipt of certain benefits (broadly equivalent to those that qualify children for Free School Meals). - d) Extended day services offered to pupils (e.g. activity clubs) - e) Schools must inform parents on low incomes and in receipt of relevant benefits of the support available to them when they ask for contributions.
+- a) Part of the Curriculum. - b) Part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school - c) Part of religious education. - d) Board and lodging for a pupil on a residential visit, except to parents in receipt of certain benefits (broadly equivalent to those that qualify children for Free School Meals). - e) Extended day services offered to pupils (e.g. activity clubs). - f) Schools must inform parents on low incomes and in receipt of relevant benefits of the support available to them when they ask for contributions.